Rosales: Phylogeny

-The following phylogenetic tree is from a cladistic analysis of DNA that was published in 2011.
+The relationships of Rosales families were resolved in a molecular phylogenetic study based on two nuclear genes and ten chloroplast genes:

+The order Rosales is divided into three clades that have never been assigned a taxonomic rank.
+The basal clade consists of the family Rosaceae; another clade consists of four families, including Rhamnaceae; and the third clade consists of the four urticalean families.

+The order is a sister to a clade consisting of Fagales and Cucurbitales.

 Distribution

 Different plants that fall under the order Rosales grow in many different parts of the world.
 They can be found in the mountains, the tropics and the arctic.
 Even though you can find a member of the order Rosales nearly anywhere, the specific families grow in different specific geographical locations.
 Wind-pollination is the way that the majority of the families that fall under the order Rosales (including Moraceae, Ulmaceae, and Urticaceae etc.) pollinate.

 Importance

 Within the order Rosales is the family Rosaceae, which includes numerous species that are cultivated for their fruit, making this one of the most economically important families of plants.
 Fruit produced by members of this family include apples, pears, plums, peaches, cherries, almonds, strawberries, blackberries and raspberries.
 Many ornamental species of plant are also in the family Rosaceae, including the rose after which the family and order were named.
 The rose, considered a symbol of love in many cultures, is featured prominently in poetry and literature.
 Modern garden varieties of roses such as hybrid teas, floribunda, and grandifora, originated from complex hybrids of several separate wild species native to different regions of Eurasia.

 The Moraceae also produce important fruits, such as mulberries, figs, jackfruits, and breadfruits, and the leaves of the mulberry provide food for the silkworms used in commercial silk production.

 The wood from the black cherry (Prunus serotina) and sweet cherry (P. avium) is used to make high quality furniture due to its color and ability to be bent.
 The Cannabis plant has been highly prized for millennia for its hemp, which has numerous uses.
 Other varieties of Cannabis are grown as a drug.

 Plants in the order Rosales were used in the traditional medicines of many cultures.
 Medical cannabis has been recognized for its pharmaceutical use.
 The latex of some species of fig trees contains the enzyme ficin, which is effective in killing roundworms that infect the intestinal tracts of animals.